• Home

 SPAC related funding, that appears only in the AAM FUNDING infographic, is OEM forecasted at closing of the transaction and it includes PIPE, cash held in trust and transaction costs.

 The use case represents the mission the OEM foresees for the vehicles they are developing.
+We also group the OEMs by their main use case in the "ARI BY USE CASE" section.

 The field describes what type of configuration the vehicle or vehicles adopt.